zZz-ren/Frontend-blog-preview-card/README.md

 ### Useful resources

-- [PX to REM Converter](https://nekocalc.com/px-to-rem-converter) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [PX to REM Converter](https://nekocalc.com/px-to-rem-converter) - This calculator converts pixels to the CSS unit REM.
+The conversion is based on the default font-size of 16 pixel, but can be changed.
+With the CSS rem unit you can define a size relative to the font-size of the HTML root tag.

 ## Author